Blevins Davis

-Charles Blevins Davis (1903-July 16, 1971) was an American playwright and theatrical producer.
+Charles Blevins Davis (May 26, 1903-July 16, 1971) was an American playwright and theatrical producer.

 Early life

-Charles Blevins Davis, the only son of Charles A. Davis and his wife, grew up in Independence, Missouri.
+Charles Blevins Davis, the only son of Charles A. Davis and his wife, was born on May 26, 1903 in Osceola, Missouri and grew up in Independence, Missouri.
 Davis grew up next to the Harry S. Truman family and was a lifelong friend and White House visitor of Harry, Bess and Margaret.
 He shortened his name to C. Blevins Davis.

 Education

 Davis attended old Kansas City Junior College and, for a short time in the class of 1925 at Princeton University.
 He graduated from the University of Missouri in 1925.
 After teaching in Independence, Davis studied at Yale University..